SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 ```
 ./run_tofino_model.sh -p p4rtt_tofino1
 ```
 Wait until you see the message `CLI listening on port 8000`.
-This terminal will now be engaged -- please move to the next terminal.
+This terminal will now be engaged &mdash; please move to the next terminal.

 3. From inside the `~/bf-sde-9.7.0` directory, execute the following to start the Tofino switch-driver:
 ```
 ./run_switchd.sh -p p4rtt_tofino1
 ```
 Wait until you the `bfshell> ` shell has been activated.
-This terminal will now be engaged -- please move to the next terminal.
+This terminal will now be engaged &mdash; please move to the next terminal.

 <!-- ### Step 5: Replaying the smallFlows trace to generate a graph similar to Figure 7